Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Genealogical structures for branching processes

-where $\bar{\VEC{Y}}$ and $\widetilde{\VEC{Y}}$ are independent copies of $\VEC{Y}$, starting from $\VEC{u}=(u_1,\dots,u_d)$ and $\VEC{v}=(v_1,\dots,v_d)$ individuals respectively.
-As before, this implies that the probability measure $\mathbb{P}_{\VEC{u}+\VEC{v}}$ is equal to the convolution of $\mathbb{P}_{\VEC{u}}$ and $\mathbb{P}_{\VEC{u}}$ for any $\VEC{u},\VEC{v} \in \mathbb{N}_0^d$.
+where $\bar{\VEC{Y}}$ and $\widetilde{\VEC{Y}}$ are independent copies of $\VEC{Y}$, starting from $\VEC{u} = (u_1, \dots, u_d)$ and $\VEC{v} = (v_1, \dots, v_d)$ individuals, respectively.
+As before, this implies that the probability measure $\mathbb{P}_{\VEC{u}+\VEC{v}}$ is equal to the convolution of $\mathbb{P}_{\VEC{u}}$ and $\mathbb{P}_{\VEC{v}}$ for any $\VEC{u},\VEC{v} \in \mathbb{N}_0^d$.

-A {\it multitype BGW tree} $\boldsymbol{\mathcal{T}}^i$ is the genealogical tree associated with the multitype BGW process $(\VEC{Y}_n , n\in \N)$ starting from an individual of type $i$.
+A \emph{multi-type BGW tree} $\boldsymbol{\mathcal{T}}^i$ is the genealogical tree associated with the multi-type BGW process $(\VEC{Y}_n , n\in \N)$, starting from an individual of type $i$.
 To include the individual type information, we label $\boldsymbol{\mathcal{T}}^i$ according to a generalization of the Ulam-Harris notation.
-We identify every vertex with a pair $(i,u)$, so that the first coordinate $i\in [d]$ indicates the type and $u\in \mathbb{U}$ as before.
-We point out that the multitype BGW tree hold the branching property in a similar manner as in the BGW with one type.
+We identify each vertex with a pair $(i,u)$, where the first coordinate $i\in [d]$ indicates the type and $u\in \mathbb{U}$, as before.
+See Figure~\ref{fig:2} for an example, where the type is indicated by the vertex color.
+Note that the multi-type BGW tree satisfies the branching property in a manner similar to the BGW tree with one type.